aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 Use the Step Angle to work out motor steps for firmware with: http://www.prusaprinters.org/calculator/

-## How to Tune
+## How to Tune Stepper Drivers

 Turn power off, unplug the stepper motor cables, turn power back on and tune the stepper drivers.

 When done, turn power off, plug in the stepper motor cables, turn power back on and test motor movement.

-Don't tune stepper drivers with the motors plugged in, if you accidentally set current too high you can fry the motor.
+Don't tune stepper drivers with the motors plugged in, if you accidentally set current too high you can fry the motor or the stepper.

 Don't plug or unplug stepper motors with the power on.